 It is important to note however that before you sanitize or disinfect you need to clean the surface first.
 Germs can hide underneath dirt and other material on surfaces where they are not affected by a sanitizer or disinfectant.
 Dirt and organic material can also reduce the germ-killing ability of some sanitizers and disinfectants.
 Typically, cleaning is the first step toward the goal of creating a hygienic environment.

 Cleaning refers to simply removing dirt and other impurities from a surface.
-To effectively sanitizes, and/or disinfect; a surface needs to be clean.
-Once the surface is clean, the sanitizer or disinfectant can better do its job of reducing or eliminating harmful bacteria.
+To effectively sanitize, and/or disinfect; a surface needs to be clean.
+Once the surface is clean, the sanitizer or disinfectant (using disinfecting wipes for example) can better do its job of reducing or eliminating harmful bacteria.

 Sanitizing is a treatment that lessens and even kills germs on surfaces to make them safe for contact.
 The two most common sanitizer types are: